midega-g/chicago-crime-classifier/README.md

 **📚 Complete Documentation**: Explore the [notes/](notes/) directory for detailed technical documentation covering each phase of development.

-**🚀 Quick Deploy**: Use the commands above to get started immediately, or follow the detailed deployment guides in the documentation.
+**🚀 Quick Deploy**: Run `./deploy/07-full-deployment.sh` to deploy the complete serverless infrastructure, or follow the detailed deployment guides in the documentation.

+**🧹 Cleanup**: Run `./deploy/09-cleanup-all.sh` to remove all AWS resources when no longer needed.

 **🔧 Development**: The modular architecture supports easy extension and customization for different use cases and datasets.